Blockchain is Bitcoin with a haircut and suit that you can parade in front of your board of directors

 If a customer of COLT or PCCW sends traffic to them, but reaches it’s credit limit, doesn’t the system of COLT or PCCW block further traffic?

-We know the answer, all of us use similar systems, routing, rating and prepaid/post-paid balance management is typically managed in real-time.
-That is certainly the case for Opt1mize platforms!
+We know the answer, all of us use similar systems, routing, rating and prepaid/post-paid balance management is typically managed in

 So where does blockchain technology add value?
 For disputes?
 For Settlement?
 To enforce the terms of the bilateral?